 Shopping at Aldi for these essentials means I spent on average about $40 a week.
 I also still buy some plant based pea protein powder for a protein shake after the gym.
 This costs me about $2 a serve but I’m probably going to ditch this soon in favour of just eating more protein rich whole food plant based stuff, like actual peas, lentils and beans, or snacks like peanut butter or trail mix.
 I’m not sure if there is any actual scientific evidence on the benefits of protein shakes, and I think more real food and fibre is probably the answer.
-In total, I spent about $55 a week on food, plus whatever I splurge on eating out.
+In total, I spend about $55 a week on food, plus whatever I splurge on eating out.

-I accept that yes I am just shopping for me and my girlfriend, so perhaps your budget is going to be a little higher.
+I accept that yes, I am just shopping for me and my girlfriend, so perhaps your budget is going to be a little higher.
 Don’t be a brand snob though, did you know that all of those products come out of the same factories and just get labelled differently?
-Besides, if your focusing on eating more healthy fresh fruit and vegetables, they all come from the same plants!
+Besides, if you’re focusing on eating more healthy fresh fruit and vegetables, they all come from the same plants!

 Organic or GMO?

 I also don’t eat ‘organic’ because I have a post-graduate education and I am not afraid of anything labelled a ‘chemical’ and don’t want to pay five times the price for ‘organic’.
-By the way, almost every single physical thing is a chemical (defined as elements or combination of elements with a specific combination and structure) – including water.
+By the way, almost every single physical thing is a chemical (defined as elements or a combination of elements with a specific combination and structure) – including water.
 There is a running joke amongst Nobel Laureates in chemistry that if you can physically bring them something that isn’t a chemical, they will give you a million dollars (thoughts and prayers don’t qualify, FYI).

-Modern farming processes use chemical fertilisers to maximise yields, just like your trying to maximise your investment yields.
+Modern farming processes use chemical fertilisers to maximise yields, just like you trying to maximise your investment yields.
 Food security is a massive issue, and fertilisers and pesticides are an important part of modern farming to produce enough food to feed the country.
 Yes I take a few simple steps including rinsing my produce, but studies show residual levels of pesticides or fertilisers are barely detectable and negligible compared to the chemicals you ingest in your day to day life.
-This includes from pollution due to car exhaust fumes, cleaning products you use or other Volatile Organic Compounds that are emitted from everyday household products like carpet, paints, plastics and furniture made from engineered wood like particleboards.
+This includes chemicals from pollution due to car exhaust fumes, cleaning products you use or other Volatile Organic Compounds that are emitted from everyday household products like carpet, paints, plastics and furniture made from engineered wood like particleboards.